Joystream/old-joystream-manual/join-testnet.md

 joycli status
 ```

-View the status of the network with the [Joystream Explorer](https://explorer.joystream.co).
-Once your full node syncs up to the current block height, you should see it appear on the [list of full nodes](https://explorer.joystream.co/validators).
-If it doesn't show up, that's ok--the Explorer does not connect to every node.
+View the status of the network with the [Joystream Explorer](http://explorer.joystream.org).
+Once your full node syncs up to the current block height, you should see it appear.

 ## Export State